 What happened to his first four (admitted) wives and the fiancee Jerry ditched to land Esther as wife number five?
 Why don’t any of them ever come out of the closet and talk about him?

 Jerry makes no bones about calling them tumultuous and dead-end relationships, but what makes them shut up, disappear or both?

 From what we know of the sketchy details of Jerry’s life with Trish, he enjoyed the benefits of a robust Amway operation — inherited from her family.

-But that doesn’t explain the website claim of “building a multi-million-dollar business operation engaging over 100,000 people.”
+But that doesn’t explain the website’s claim of “building a multi-million-dollar business operation engaging over 100,000 people.”

 Surely he wasn’t claiming to have built Amway, although it’s not much more far-fetched than the one about Abraham’s hijacking his wife’s voice and hands.

-He and Trish were in an upper tier at Amway, but not the top.
+He and Trish were in the upper tier at Amway, but not the top.
 So, was that just a clever use of words?
 What does “engaging” mean to Jerry?